 Week three of Eight in a series:

 We’re on our way to stocking our pantries for the whirlwind Baking season ahead!
 If you’re just joining me, first of all, welcome!
 Second of all, here is the point of this series.
 Every holiday season, by the time I decide I’m ready to get my Gift-baking on, I make my list of the baking supplies I need to get started and before I know it, said list is longer than anticipated (and expensive!).
 So, most years I just give up and bake a few simple recipes with whatever’s left in the baking cupboard, which usually means some sugar cookies and a couple batches of brownies or quick breads.
 This year, over the next several weeks, I’m going to take stock of specific ingredients needed and make smaller, more manageable purchases that can be made over several weeks rather than all-at-once.
-If you missed the first couple of weeks, you can stock up on sugars here, and different types of flour needed here.

 This week is all about the ingredients that can make or break a recipe -Spices- Aromatics that are at the heart of what makes a recipe exciting… or flat.
 Spices are an integral part of hearty breads, tender cookies and scrumptious pies and cakes.
 But let’s be honest, how many of you really stay on top of keeping your spices “fresh” in the pantry?
 I certainly haven’t, at least in the past.
 A couple of months ago, I went through my spice cupboard and was surprised that nearly half my inventory had long-since expired.
 Sure, they still seemed to smell fine.
 But I did an experiment and bought the replacements before throwing out the old spices so I could do a little olfactory comparison.
 Let me just say that I’ll be paying better attention to my spices’ expiration dates in the future!